mediamicroservices/mm/README.md

 Type brew tap mediamicroservices/mm into the command line.

-Then, type brew install mediamicroservices/mm/mm into the command line.
+Then, type brew install mm into the command line.
 This command will install mediamicroservices to your computer.

 hooray, you've installed mediamicroservices!